Weak singularities of 3-D Euler equations and restricted regularity of Navier Stokes equation solutions with time dependent force terms: Proof of Theorem and Corollary

-and the contraction results in (\ref{vortcontr2}) and (\ref{velcontr2}) follow straightforwardly.
-For $t_0>0$ we can use this regularity at $t_0$ and may use the same iteration scheme starting in the interval $[t_0,t_0+\Delta_0]$ in order to obtain the contraction results in (\ref{vortcontr2}) and (\ref{velcontr2}) for some $T$ and all times $t\in [t_0,T]$ for given $t_0 >0$.
+The contraction results in (\ref{vortcontr2}) and (\ref{velcontr2}) follow straightforwardly.
+For $t_0>0$ we can use this regularity at $t_0$ and may use the same iteration scheme starting in the interval $[t_0,t_0+\Delta_0]$ in order to obtain the contraction results in (\ref{vortcontr2}) and (\ref{velcontr2}) for some $T$ and all times $t\in [t_0,t_0+\Delta]$ for given $t_0 >0$and some $\Delta >0$.
+Concerning the alternative argument for a local velocity solution, we first mention that the latter function satisfies

+where $p^{\nu,-}_{,i}$ denotes the derivative of the pressure with respect to the variable $x_i$.
+Now in a first approximation of our iteration scheme we have

+where the right side is Lipschitz as a production of two Lipschitz functions according to the estimates above.
+Using symmetric data we can conclude that for all $1\leq i\leq D$ the second derivatives $p^1_{,i,i}$ of the first approximation of the pressure are Lipschitz.
+This leads to the conclusion that